lifebit-ai/scalling-websockets-example/README.md

 ws.emit('chat', "Hello!
 I'm client")
 ```

-You will notice that both messages will appear despite that we have multiple servers :)
+You will notice that both messages will appear despite that we have multiple servers, and each message containes the APP_ID respectively of who was the sender :)

-The command is sending a `chat` event to the ws server which is listening to that event and it broadcast another event `chat-message` but only for the clients ws that joined to a room name `chat`.
+The command is sending a `chat` event to the ws server which is listening to that event and broadcasts another `chat-message` event but only for the clients ws that joined to a room name `chat`.

-Previously, when we made a request the code is sending a portion of `html` which handles the socket io connection initialization and subscribe/listen for `chat-message` events.
+When we are responding to the http request, for testing purposos, we are sending back a portion of `html` which handles the socket io connection initialization and subscribes/listen for `chat-message` events on the client side.

 You can play around with the load balancer choice since we have example for nginx or haproxy.
-Feel free to change and use which ones feels better to you.
+Feel free to change and use which one feels better to you.

 Happy coding!

-Author
 Rúben Gomes